indygreg/PyOxidizer/docs/comparisons.rst

 PyInstaller
 ===========

-`PyInstaller <https://www.pyinstaller.org/>`_ - like ``PyOxidizer`` - can
+`PyInstaller <https://www.pyinstaller.org/>`_ is a tool to convert regular python scripts to "standalone" executables.
+The standard packaging produces a tiny executable and a custom directory structure to host dynamic libraries and Python code (zipped compiled bytecode).
-produce a self-contained executable file containing your application.
-However, at run-time, PyInstaller will extract Python source/bytecode files to a temporary directory then import modules from the filesystem.
+``PyInstaller`` can produce a self-contained executable file containing your application, however, at run-time, PyInstaller will extract binary files and a custom _`ZlibArchive <https://pyinstaller.readthedocs.io/en/latest/advanced-topics.html#zlibarchive>`_ to a temporary directory then import modules from the filesystem.
 ``PyOxidizer`` typically skips this step and loads modules directly from memory using zero-copy.
 This makes ``PyOxidizer`` executables significantly faster to start.

+Currently a big difference is that ``PyOxidizer`` needs to build all the binary dependecies from stratch to facilitate linking into single file, ``PyInstaller`` can work with normal Python packages with a complex system of hooks to find the runtime dependencies, this allow a lot of not easy to build packages like PyQt to work out of the box.

 .. _compare_py2exe: